Publications › AIR-Commissioned Papers

 - What are the returns to income associated with these different measures of skills (i.e., PIAAC and O*NET) and the level of female representation in occupations?

-An Examination of PIAAC Data for Unemployed Adults aged 45 to 74 (Phyllis A. Cummins, Miami University; and Takashi Yamashita, University of Nevada, Las Vegas)
+An Examination of PIAAC Data for Unemployed Adults aged 45 to 74 (Phyllis A. Cummins, Miami University; Takashi Yamashita, University of Maryland, Baltimore County; and Anabelle Arbogast, Miami University)

 This paper will focus on middle to older age groups (ages 45 to 74) who are either unemployed or not in the labor force (in comparison to those who are employed).
 The authors will examine their characteristics to gain a better understanding of health and economic well-being in relation to educational attainment, continuous learning behaviors (a.k.a. lifelong learning), and skill indicators including literacy, numeracy, and problem solving skills in the second half of life course, with additional consideration given to the roles skills and technology play in the context of employment status.
 The following research questions will be addressed: